EdwinTSalcedo/CUBITAL/README.md

 <a id="initialinference"></a>
 ### Initial inference samples

-First, we provide a pretrained multi-task U-Net model, embedded within a complete pipeline for performing inference on NIR images included in the folder `subset/preprocessed_images`.
+First, we provide a pretrained multi-task U-Net model, embedded within a complete pipeline, for performing inference on NIR images included in the folder `subset/preprocessed_images`.
 You can run the pipeline by following these steps:

 ```bash
 # Clone the repository